 "Children don't like to be patronized and they liked to be told what's going on," said Sherlock simply.
 "They aren't idiots despite what adults think."

-"They have every right to know the same things as adults," said Sherlock simply and he moved back over to the side of the vault that he claimed as his and after a moment of hesitation, Harry moved so that he was close by him but there was at least a couple feet in between them.
+"They have every right to know the same things as adults," said Sherlock simply and he moved back over to the side of the vault that he claimed as his and after a moment of hesitation, Harry moved so that he was close to him but there were at least a couple feet in between them.

 "I'm going to check on Ms. Moore," said John after a moment.
 "I should have done it as soon as we got in here but you know."

-"Yeah," said Lestrade, wiping a hand wearily down his face before he went to a spot of the vault to get some space from everyone which just so happened to be next to the questionably dressed young man who's name escaped him right now and he sat in silence for the next hour though he heard the quite murmurings coming from Sherlock and Harry and Lestrade could only assume Sherlock was teaching Harry more about mind palaces and if it was possible to delete nightmares.
+"Yeah," said Lestrade, wiping a hand wearily down his face before he went to a spot of the vault to get some space from everyone which just so happened to be next to the questionably dressed young man, who's name escaped him at the moment, and he sat in silence for the next hour though he heard the quiet murmurings coming from Sherlock and Harry and Lestrade could only assume Sherlock was teaching Harry more about mind palaces and if it was possible to delete nightmares.